ICB-DCM/cOmicsArt/docs/interface-details/02-selection.md

 The main panel provides options for detailed data selection:

-- **Adding Gene Annotation**: In case of transcriptomics data, you can add gene annotation to your sample.
-For this you only need to choose **Which Organism?** and click the **Add Gene Annotation** button.
+- **(Optional) Adding Gene Annotation**: In case of transcriptomics data, you can add gene annotation to your sample.
+For this you only need to choose **Which Organism?
+  ** and click the **Add Gene Annotation** button.
+This will add the entrez gene ids, ensemble gene ids, gene symbols and gene biotype (e.g. protein coding, etc.) to your data.

 ### Row Selection - Biochemical Entities